lydtechconsulting/component-test-framework/README.md

 # Kafka Client

 The Kafka Client enables the component test to send events to topics on the Kafka broker, and likewise consume events that are emitted by the service under test.
+These are JSON events.

 Create a consumer to poll for messages sent by the service under test:
 ```